menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_procedure_form_test.md

 4. An error alert is displayed stating "Field input(s) are invalid!"
 5. Select the error alert 'OK' button
 6. The 'Add Procedure' screen will be shown
-7. Select the 'done' button
+7. The summary textField will be highlighted red
-8. The 'Procedures' screen will be shown
+8. Select the 'Cancel' button
-9. There is no null procedure displayed in either pending or previous procedures tables
+9. The 'Procedures' screen will be shown

 ### A procedure application with a null summary will be invalid